You’ve probably seen it happen so many times you’ve lost count. Maybe you’ve even done it yourself.

 More drivers are multi-tasking behind the wheel—from texting or talking on phones to eating or drinking.

-In fact, U.S. drivers are using their phones on about 88 percent of their trips, a Zendrive study found.
+In fact, U.S. drivers are using their phones on about 88% of their trips, a Zendrive study found.

-“The pace of life has changed to the point where everybody is in a hurry,” says Tim Bemis, insurance services manager at Dupaco Insurance Services.
+“The pace of life has changed to the point where everybody is in a hurry,” said Tim Bemis, insurance services regional manager at Dupaco Insurance Services.
 “Nobody leaves 15 minutes early anymore, and people are turning to their phones when they’re driving.”

 And drivers everywhere are paying the price.

 In a study of hundreds of thousands of drivers who used the Cambridge Mobile Telematics app, phone distraction occurred in more than half of the trips that ended in a crash.

 Distracted driving claimed 3,450 lives in 2016 alone, according to the National Highway Traffic Administration.
 The previous year, 391,000 people were injured in motor vehicle crashes involving distracted drivers, the organization reported.

 Experts agree that figures like these are likely underreported.

 “Nobody wants to admit they were on a cell phone at the time of the accident,” Bemis said.

 But it’s not just those involved in collisions who are feeling the impact of distracted driving.